 I didn’t step up to go to the 16 to 35 2.8 because I’ve always enjoyed the f4 as it is, and if I need anything more of a shallow depth of field and brighter, I use my 35 millimeters.

-So this lens has worked really well for me for the majority of the time.
+So this lens has worked well for me most of the time.

 I’ve been filming weddings, generally for the evening, sometimes for the first dance, and things like that.

-Sometimes, when there’s a big group of people huddling around dancing, it is really nice to go crazy wide and make sure you get everyone in whilst hanging out on top of them with a camera.
+Sometimes, when a big group of people huddles around dancing, it is nice to go crazy wide and get everyone in a while hanging out on top of them with a camera.

-I do want to talk about the newest lens, and I absolutely love it.
+I do want to talk about the newest lens, and I love it.

 So this is what it looks like at 24 millimeters with the sigma, 24 1.4, and honestly, it’s beautiful.

 Reason number one I love this lens.
-It has a super shallow depth of field, like, I mean, like razor-thin, and I absolutely love that.
+It has a super shallow depth of field, like, I mean, like razor-thin, and I love that.

-Especially for isolating your subject really making a blurry foreground and background.
+Especially for isolating your subject, making a blurry foreground and background.

-To add depth to your videos, and that’s very visually pleasing for me; being also a prime lens, you get that crisp, sharp detail in your image, and it looks beautiful.
+To add depth to your videos, which is visually pleasing for me; being also a prime lens, you get that crisp, sharp detail in your image, and it looks beautiful.

-Reason number two is its low light capabilities; I took this thing out the other night in Chicago; I was out experimenting with some hyper lapses, I couldn’t believe it.
+Reason two is its low light capabilities; I took this thing out the other night in Chicago, experimenting with some hyper lapses, and I couldn’t believe it.

-I can see everything, and there’s no brain when you desire to film like evenings or after sunset or even when it’s fully dark outside with just like some city lights, it just makes for a pleasant experience.
+I can see everything, and there’s no brain when you desire to film, like evenings or after sunset or even when it’s fully dark outside, just like some city lights, it just makes for a pleasant experience.

 The last reason I got this lens is that it’s a fantastic storytelling lens.

-What I mean by that is just like its ability for you to keep it on your camera at all times and like capture every moment.
+What I mean by that is just like its ability to keep it on your camera at all times and capture every moment.

-Whether you’re shooting people dancing on the floor, whether you’re shooting the groom and bride’s first kiss, whether you’re capturing speeches, it really does everything.
+Whether you’re shooting people dancing on the floor, shooting the groom and bride’s first kiss, or capturing speeches, it does everything.